MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/share-app.md

 #### What connectors support guest access?

-All connectors that do not perform Azure AD authentication of any type supports guest access.
-The following table enumerates all connectors that perform Azure AD authentication and which connectors currently support guest access.
-Many of these will be updated leading up to general availability.
+All connectors that don't use Azure AD authentication of any type supports guest access.
+The following table enumerates all connectors that use Azure AD authentication and which connectors currently support guest access.

 | **Connector**                                     | **Supports guest access**                                              |
 |---------------------------------------------------|------------------------------------------------------------------------|